crosire/reshade/include/README.md

 ReShade associates an independent post-processing effect runtime with every swap chain (can be retrieved by calling `reshade::api::swapchain::get_effect_runtime()`).
 This is the runtime one usually controls via the ReShade overlay, but it can also be controlled programatically via the ReShade API using the methods of the `reshade::api::effect_runtime` object.

-In contrast to these basic API abstraction objects, any buffers, textures, pipelines, etc. are referenced via handles.
-These are either created by the application and passed to events (like `reshade::addon_event::init_...`) or can be created through the `reshade::api::device` object of the ReShade API (via `reshade::api::device::create_...(...)`).\
+In contrast to the described basic API abstraction objects, any buffers, textures, pipelines, etc. are referenced via handles.
+These are either created by the application and passed to events (like `reshade::addon_event::init_...`) or can be created through the `reshade::api::device` object of the ReShade API (via `reshade::api::device::create_...()`).\
 Buffers and textures are referenced via `reshade::api::resource` handles.
 Depth-stencil, render target, shader resource or unordered access views to such resources are referenced via `reshade::api::resource_view` handles.
 Sampler state objects are referenced via `reshade::api::sampler` handles, (partial) pipeline state objects via `pipeline` handles and so on.